 There are limitations to the nuclear family, however.
 At some point, children are going to need a broader community.
 There will be a time when kids need adults besides their parents.
 As the African proverb states, “it takes a village.”
 In order to encourage this kind of community, I passed up job opportunities out of graduate school so that we could live near family.
 This kind of intergenerational influence would seem very helpful and meaningful.
 Moreover, we intentionally seek to create a kind of “second family” around us by pursuing relationships with friends who have small kids.
-We intentionally have developed relationships with families that we can trade babysitting with (for free, and also which allows for my wife and I go to on dates).
+When our kids were little, we intentionally developed relationships with families that we could trade babysitting with (for free, and also which allowed for my wife and I go to on dates).
 We also have tried to become friends with older kids who we believe will be good mentors for our kids.
 One of the ideas that guides us in this is to think about who we can have around that our kids can get to know and trust so that, when the time comes, they have someone around that we trust who can provide good counsel.
 Of course, my wife and I also are willing to provide this kind of mentorship to the kids who are in these family relationships with us.
 Sometimes, this can be difficult, such as when one of the moms in our small group starting having seizures, leaving them in need of care of sick children in the middle of the night.
 We have found, however, that being in an interdependent community is one of the most rewarding aspects of our lives, and wouldn’t trade it for anything.